renegmedal/learn-gogin/README.md

-To start
+To build and start:

-$ go build src/main.go
-$ main

-$ go build src/main.go && main
+$ go build application && application

 [GIN-debug] [WARNING] Running in "debug" mode.
 Switch to "release" mode in production.
  - using env:	export GIN_MODE=release